mmalina/strava-mapping/README.md

 ## The Workflow

-To see the full workflow, check [.github/workflows/build.yaml](.github/workflows/build.yaml)
+To see the full workflow, check [.github/workflows/build.yaml](.github/workflows/build.yaml).
+Currently it's triggered manually.
+The goal is to use Strava webhooks to trigger a new workflow run.

 Here are the main steps: